mdickinson/bigfloat/bigfloat_cython/docs/index.rst

 Flags
 ^^^^^

-The :mod:`bigfloat` module also provides four global flags: 'Inexact', 'Overflow', 'Underflow', 'NanFlag', along with methods to set and test these flags:
+The :mod:`bigfloat` package also provides four global flags: 'Inexact', 'Overflow', 'Underflow', 'NanFlag', along with methods to set and test these flags: